EricVincitore/command-central/README.md

 ## Features and Instructions

+### Prerequisite Instructions

+1. Navigate to the github page then clone hte project using Github's "Code" option.

+2. Once cloned run the command "npm install" to install all required dependencies.

+3. After all dependencies have been installed run the command "npm start" to start he application.

 ### Homepage
 When the user navigates to his page they will be able to get the most recent articles from EDHRec, The Command Zone and Commander Clash.